scottgross68/Song-Stories/still_more_from_the_heart/06_She_Gave_Me_Room.md

 This song is my way of honoring that presence.

-Every skill I developed, every risk I took creatively, every stage I stood on — there is a thread that leads back to her encouragement.
+Every skill I developed, every risk I took creatively, every stage I stood on, there is a thread that leads back to her encouragement.
 Not loud.
 Not attention-seeking.
 Just reliable.

 Now, when I sit at a piano or reflect on the path my life has taken, I can see how much of it was made possible because she stood quietly behind me and let me find my own way.